Viniciosw/Python_training_repository/README.md

-# Python_training_repository
+# Python_training_repository 🐍

-Repository intended for practicing exercises in Python.
+📌 This repository is intended for the practice of exercises in Python.

+📌 The exercises and scripts will be commented and explained in README.md files.